K15Games/highstacker-privacy-policy/Highstacker Privacy Policy.md

 ### Opt-Out Rights

-You may uninstall the Application on your mobile device to stop collection of data collected only while running the Application, by third-party services as per the Privacy Policies listed above.
+You may uninstall the Application on your mobile device to stop collection of data by the Application, or by third-party services as per the Privacy Policies listed above.

 ### Children

 The Developer does not use the Application to intentionally solicit data from or market to children under the age of 13.

 The Application does not address anyone under the age of 13\.
-The Developer does not knowingly collect personally identifiable information from children under 13 years of age.
+The Developer does not collect personally identifiable information from children under 13 years of age.

 ### Security